JenFranko/portfolio/src/content/home/home.md

       the solution for every client and create remarkable customer experiences.

-      I am currently working as the Lead Senior Experiential Graphic Designer at The Franklin Institute.
+      I am currently working as the Lead Experiential Graphic Designer at The Franklin Institute.
+In this role, I direct the experiential branding and graphic design for the museum, including long-term and traveling exhibitions, in-building marketing, wayfinding experience, exhibition

-      My key areas of experience include Art Direction and Senior-Level Design.
+      environmental graphics, and digital signage.

-      I have expertise in print and digital formats for experiential and environmental design, branding, brand management, project and team management, and design direction.
-I have also been known to put together a mean excel spreadsheet every once in a while, and I can ride a bike pretty well.
+      During my work experience, I’ve built my expertise art directing print and digital campaigns across experiential and environmental design, branding, and brand management while leading and mentoring design teams working in agency and corporate positions.
+I have also been known to put together a mean excel spreadsheet every once in a while and recharge with some coffee and a jigsaw puzzle on the weekend.
 If I’m not sure how to do something, I’ll find a way to make it happen.

-      It sounds cheesy, but I love what I do every day and love working with clients who are as passionate about their business as I am about design.
+      It sounds cheesy, but I love what I do every day and love working with people who are as passionate about their business as I am about design.
 I design because I love doing it.
-I thrive on building lasting relationships while producing quality work for aspiring, open-minded clients who understand and value the creative journey and process.
+I thrive on building and fostering lasting relationships while producing quality work for aspiring, open-minded people who understand and value the creative journey and process to further business-driven goals.
     title: About Me
 attributes:
   - name: Mountain Biker